lalaorome/SycaBot_ros_DEPRECATED/README.md

 cd syca_ws
 ```

-CAREFUL : FROM NOW ON YOU SHOULD ALWAYS BE IN SYCA_WS
+CAREFUL : FROM NOW ON YOU SHOULD ALWAYS BE IN SYCA_WS EXCEPT IF YOU FOLLOW OPTION 1

 ### Configure the sudo rights so that sudo doesn’t ask for password each time :